mathiasertl/django-ca/docs/source/quickstart/from_source.rst

 ----------------
 **django-ca** will not run without a `supported database
 <https://docs.djangoproject.com/en/dev/ref/databases/>`_.
 This tutorial will show you how to use PostgreSQL
 or MariaDB.

-To install and configure the database, run:
+To install either:

 .. structured-tutorial-part:: install-db

 Install cache
 -------------

-Using a distributed cache like `Memcached <https://memcached.org/>`_ or `Redis <https://redis.io/>`_ is highly recommended, and this tutorial will show how to install and configure either.
+Using a distributed cache is highly recommended.
+This tutorial will show you how to use `Memcached

-To install and configure the cache, run:
+<https://memcached.org/>`_ or `Redis <https://redis.io/>`_.
+To install either:

 .. structured-tutorial-part:: install-cache